lvcabral/brs-engine/docs/run-as-cli.md

 Options:
-  -a, --ascii <columns>  Enable ASCII screen mode passing the width in columns. (default: 0) -c, --colors <level>   Define the console color level (0 to disable). (default: 3) -p, --pack <password>  The password to generate the encrypted package. (default: "") -o, --out <directory>  The directory to save the encrypted package file. (default: "./") -d, --debug            Open the micro debugger on a crash.
+  -a, --ascii <columns>  Enable ASCII screen mode passing the width in columns. (default: 0) -c, --colors <level>   Define the console color level (0 to disable). (default: 3) -d, --debug            Open the micro debugger if the app crashes.
-  -w, --worker           Run the app in a worker thread. (beta) -v, --version          output the version number
+  -e, --ecp              Enable the ECP server for control simulation.
+  -p, --pack <password>  The password to generate the encrypted package. (default: "") -o, --out <directory>  The directory to save the encrypted package file. (default: "./") -v, --version          output the version number
   -h, --help             output usage information
 ```